-Each College of Engineering undergraduate student is assigned an adviser upon admission who fosters the academic achievement, intellectual curiosity, and growth of the student.
+Each College of Engineering undergraduate student is assigned an adviser who fosters the academic achievement, intellectual curiosity, and growth of the student.
 This person is referred to as the Engineering Student Services (ESS) Adviser.
-Advisers are assigned based upon the student's major and work with the student whenever possible throughout his or her entire undergraduate career.
-An ESS Adviser helps with a wide range of issues including course selection, academic decision-making, explaining graduation requirements and College policies, monitoring degree progress, and providing support (or referrals to campus resources) to help students reach their academic goals.
-Explore the ESS website (http://engineering.berkeley.edu/student-services/advising) for detailed information on advising services.
+Advisers are assigned based upon the student's major and partner with the student throughout his or her entire undergraduate career.
+An ESS Adviser helps with a wide range of issues including course selection, academic decision-making, graduation requirements, college policies, degree progress, and academic and personal support services to help students reach their academic goals.
+Explore the ESS website (http://engineering.berkeley.edu/student-services/advising/) for detailed information on advising services.